Guruprasad-G/Swarm-Exploration-and-Target-Searching/README.md

 ***
-# Welcome the Swarm Exploration and Target Searching repo!
+# Welcome to Swarm Exploration and Target Searching repo
 ***
 ## Brief Intro :